-Research carried out by Electricity North West suggests that oil regeneration and monitoring of tap changers could extend the life of a transformer.
+Research carried out by Electricity North West suggests that oil regeneration could extend the life of a transformer by approximately ten years.

 Electricity North West has pioneered a new, environmentally friendly approach to regenerating oil which extends the life of our power equipment and keeps costs down for customers across the region.